North Yarmouth Academy: Athletics

-North Yarmouth Academy has an athletic requirement that each student in grades 6 through 12 participate in an athletic program every season throughout the school year.
-Exceptions to this policy include the ability to participate in the arts once a year.
+North Yarmouth Academy has an activity requirement that each student in grades 6 through 12 participate in an athletic program or other activity every season throughout the school year.

 Sports

-NYA offers 16 interscholastic sports for both Boys and Girls, each at the Varsity and Junior Varsity level.
+NYA offers 25 interscholastic sports for both Boys and Girls, each at the Varsity and Junior Varsity level.

 Facilities

 Gymnasium

 NYA's gymnasium is located behind, and attached to, the Curtis Complex.
 The gym includes the athletic director's office, two locker rooms, and the Hall of Awards.
 The gym is used for men's and women's basketball, women's volleyball, and for large assemblies, including all school gatherings, and senior speeches.

 Fields

 In 2006, NYA completed transforming Lewis Field from grass to turf.
 NYA currently has two athletic fields, one turf and one grass (Denney Field).
 Since its completion, Varsity and Junior Varsity Lacrosse, Soccer, and Field Hockey play all their home games on Lewis.
-NYA uses Knight Field for its Softball program.
+NYA uses Knight Field for its softball and baseball programs.